KonradOrzelowski/ChatWeb/README.md

 ### Backend

-The backend of the ChatWeb application is built with Node.js and Express.js.
 It handles requests from the frontend, interacts with database, interacts with the Hugging Face Inference API, and sends responses back to the frontend.
 Here are the relevant files and their descriptions:

 - [`server.js`]: This file sets up and starts the Express.js server.
 - [`ConversationsHandler.js`]: This file handles the retrieval and manipulation of conversation data from the MongoDB database.